yitayew123/RNN-Implementation/ReadMe.txt

 Description:
 -------------
-Predict the next performance index of a sensor system using the last 40 sequential readings from:
+Predict the next performance index of a sensor system using the last sequential readings from three sensors:

     - Temperature
     - Vibration